LoSmX/1D-Pong/README.md

 # 1D-Pong
-The aim of this project is to develope a 1D-Pong-Game using a microcontoller as the heart of the system.
+The aim of this project is to develop a 1D-Pong-Game using a microcontoller as the heart of the system.

 ## Requirements ##
 - [ ] Solder Iron